Language Bias under Conflicting Information in Multilingual LLMs: Results and Discussion

 The language biases are shown separately in \Fref{tab:origineastern} (eastern models) and \Fref{tab:originwestern} (western models).
 In addition, the difference between these tables are shows in \Fref{tab:origin}.
 Overall, the general patterns are similar, with a bias against Russian for models from both origins, and a tendency of a bias towards Chinese.
 In both cases, the pattern is stronger for the eastern models than for the western.
 One difference to note is that the eastern models have a weak overall bias against English, that is not found in the western models.
 There is not a single case of Russian being favored over Turkish in any of the eastern models, and combined with our weak prior this leads to a very high estimated bias of Turkish over Russian.

 Altogether, there is some evidence of models favoring the dominant language (Chinese and English, respectively) of their origin.
-On the other hand, there also seems to be a universal (in our sample) bias towards Chinese, and a universal bias against Russian.
+On the other hand, there also seems to be a common (in our sample) bias towards Chinese, and a common bias against Russian.